dpandev/itec3860-game/README.md

        ```bash
        git switch -c feat/<topic>   # or fix/<topic>
        ```
+       If creating a branch based on an issue, you can copy/paste the issue from github using the "create branch" button available on the issue page (but add `feat` / `chore` / `fix` / `etc.` before the copied text).
+Example:
+       ```bash
+       git switch -c feat/19-implement-core-game-loop
+        ```
     3. Commit small changes
        ```bash
-       git add -A
+       git add -A # adds all local changes
        git commit -m "feat: <what> <why>"
        ```
     4. Push and open PR → base=`dev`
        ```bash
-       git push -u origin HEAD
+       git push origin feat/19-implement-core-game-loop
        ```
     5. Keep your branch up to date using **merge**
        ```bash
        git fetch origin
        git merge origin/dev   # resolve conflicts, commit, push
        ```
     6. After approval and green CI, click **Merge** in GitHub.
-Delete the branch.
+Branch will automatically be deleted.

+    7. Then switch back to `dev` and pull latest changes:
+       ```bash
+       git switch dev
+       git pull origin dev
+       ```

 - Release flow
     1. Open PR `dev` → `main` when stable.